daronphang/coding_resources/javascript/node_js/basics.md

 2) Parses code and register variables and functions.
 3) Creates event loop that keeps on running as long as there are event listeners registered (always available).

+Event loop handles event and other callback functions that contain fast finishing code.
+Other operations including file system are sent to a worker pool that is spun up and amanged by node.js.
+Responsible for heavy lifting that is detached from js code and runs on different threads.
+When worker pool is done, it triggers a callback that is handled by event loop.

+### Event Loop:
+1) Registers timers including setTimeout, setInterval callbacks.
+2) Checks for any pending callbacks and execute I/O-related that were deferred.
+3) Enters poll phase that will look for new I/O events and execute their callbacks, else defers them.
+4) Checks for setImmediate() callbacks.
+5) Registers any 'close' event callbacks.
+6) Exits if there are no remaining event handlers registered (process.exit) where counter ref == 0.

+At poll phase, event loop will check again for any timers and can jump back to execute them if exists (doesn't finish iteration).

 ## File System Functionality:

 ```javascript